 Ajmer is a popular destination in Rajasthan state in India which is known for the religious shrine Ajmer Sharif Dargah.
-Pushkar is a small town that can be covered on a day trip from Ajmer and the distance from Ajmer to Pushkar is merely 11kms.
+Although, Pushkar is a small town that can be covered on a day trip from Ajmer and the distance from Ajmer to Pushkar is merely 11kms.
 Pushkar is also closely located from Jaipur and the distance from Jaipur to Pushkar is no more than 150 km and can be covered in almost 3-hour drive.
 The religious town is associated with the famous Brahma Temple, camel safari and also camel fair in the Kartik month of Hindu calendar amongst other places to visit in Pushkar in 1 day.

 We traveled to Ajmer with a group of approx. 15 people.
 Particularly because of its location in Rajasthan, it is a hot place as compared to Northern India, and also due to the close proximity of deserts.
 Best time to visit the small town would be from November to March, although towards March also temperature starts to sore high but still a visit to Pushkar can be feasible.
-We went in the beginning of April, it was really hot in the daytime but cooled down post sunset.
+We went at the beginning of April, it was really hot in the daytime but cooled down post sunset.

 We started our journey from New Delhi via an evening train reaching the Ajmer railway station at almost midnight.
 The hostel as seen in the above picture was enormous and offered late night check-ins too, so that was a plus for us.
 This we considered as one of the best places in Pushkar or Ajmer because of the looks of the hostel like a mini-fort and pretty clean as well.
 Ajmer to Pushkar distance by road is not more than almost 16 km and be easily reached within an hour.

 The Pushkar town is a renowned name in the Rajasthan state well associated with the annual fair it hosts.
 The fair is usually hosted for five to seven days in the Kartik month of Hindu calendar year usually falling in October/November.
 It is amongst the top things to do in Pushkar as it attracts tourists not only from India but also international tourists.
 Why is it so famous??
 Mainly because of the religious values and secondly because it is the largest camel, cattle, and horse fairs from the country.
-Visit the fair for the cultural insight of the state and take part in various fun competitions as this is easily one of the best places to visit in Pushkar!!
+Visit the Pushkar Camel fair for the cultural insight of the state.
+Furthermore, take part in various fun competitions as this is easily one of the best places to visit in Pushkar!!

 Pushkar is well known for having one of the very few Lord Brahma Temple in the entire world and it is easily one of the top things to do in Pushkar.
 Lord Brahma is a Hindu god who is believed to be the creator of the universe and various beings in it.
 Brahma Temple is indeed a major Pushkar attraction and one of the best places to visit in Pushkar.